stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 wind may have blown them off into the unknown.
 The drill and ice-melting machinery at the boring were too badly damaged to warrant salvage, so we used them to choke up that subtly disturbing gateway to the past which Lake had blasted.
-We likewise left at the camp the two most shaken-up of the planes; since our surviving party had only four real pilots&mdash;Sherman, Danforth, McTighe, and Ropes&mdash;in all, with Danforth in a poor nervous shape to navigate.
+We likewise left at the camp the two most shaken-up of the planes; since our surviving party had only four real pilots--Sherman, Danforth, McTighe, and Ropes--in all, with Danforth in a poor nervous shape to navigate.
 We brought back all the books, scientific equipment, and other incidentals we could find, though much was rather unaccountably blown away.
 Spare tents and furs were either missing or badly out of condition.